What is a LIMS?

 Lastly, a reliable LIMS system should provide data security and compliance features.
 User access controls, audit trails, and data backup protocols to protect sensitive customer data are essential security features.
 The ability to speed up audits to comply with industry regulations.

-QBench is the leading option for labs of all sizes and many industries looking to get more done and scale.
+QBench is the leading option for fast-growing and high-throughput labs looking to get more done.

-Make Sure You Choose the Right LIMS for Your Lab
+Make Sure You Choose the Right LIMS for Your Lab.
+Download the LIMS Buyer’s Guide!

 While deciding which features will help a lab grow best can be difficult, having a single overhead view of lab processes is a necessary first step.
 Without the tools to collect, analyze, and store vast amounts of data in a single, centralized place, no lab can make data-driven decisions to capitalize on improved accuracy and efficiency.